Bonuses & Promotions

 |➕ "Name A Bet" feature can instantly enhance market options||➖ Sometimes "Name A Bet" response will not be in time before event|

-To welcome new users, PointsBet offers two Second Chance Free Bets up to $2,000.
-Many competitors have a maximum welcome promo of $1,000 as a deposit bonus or risk-free bet (DraftKings, FanDuel, BetMGM).
+To welcome new users, PointsBet offers the chance to Get 5 Second Chance Bet Credits Up to $50 Each.
+Get up to 5 $50 Bet Credits if your first Fixed-Odds cash bet of the day loses (1 per day for 5 days).
+Many competitors have a maximum welcome promo of $1,000 as a deposit bonus or a rebate (DraftKings, FanDuel, BetMGM).
 BetRivers is currently offering a deposit match of up to $500.

 Since PointsBetting is what makes the site unique, the welcome promo features these special odds.
 Get more information on PointsBetting here.